build-server-protocol/build-server-protocol/docs/bsp.md

 trait CompileReport {
   /** The build target that was compiled. */ def target: BuildTargetIdentifier

+  /** An optional request id to know the origin of this report. */ def requestId: Option[String]

   /** The total number of reported errors compiling this target. */ def errors: Int